One of my favorite tools for practicing math with my kids is a simple deck of playing cards. There are so many fun things you can do!

 The player who has the highest sum of their top two cards will take all eight of the cards.

-Fun variations of this addition card game
+Fun variations of Addition War

 You can make the game a little harder by leaving the kings, queens, and jacks in the deck.
 When adding your cards together, each jack would equal 11, queens are 12, and kings are 13.